roosta/fif/README.md

-open a given file, but since different editors have different syntax, this variable exist to help setting up a custom editor. fif works out of the box with Vim and Emacs but say I wanted to use visual studio code.
+open a given file, but since different editors have different syntax, this variable exist to help setting up a custom editor. fif works out of the box with Vim and Emacs but say I wanted to use visual studio
+code:

-First you need to create a script file that takes two arguments.
+First create a script file that takes two arguments.
 The first argument is the line number of the selected match, the second is the file that is to be opened.

 So a custom editor script for visual studio code would look like this: